 Academic Head: Dr. Ron Shor

 Schedule: students participate in class two days a week.
-In addition, students intern 8 hours a week over the course of the program.
+In addition, students intern 8 hours per week over the course of the program.

 About the program: The Hebrew University of Jerusalem offers an intensive one-year master's degree in Nonprofit Management and Leadership at the Rothberg Interanational School.
-This program is designed to create a cadre of leaders in the nonprofit world with cutting-edge skills and theoretical and practical knowledge in management, entrepreneurship and leadership
+This program is designed to create a cadre of leaders in the nonprofit world with cutting-edge skills as well as theoretical and practical knowledge in management, entrepreneurship and leadership.